ttudorandrei/DevOps/CLOUD-COMPUTING.md

 - Choose the correct key pair
 - Launch you instance
 - Allow HTTP port 80 to be able to check nginx website.
-- Connect to your EC2 instance `ssh -i /path/my-key-pair.pem my-instance-user-name@my-instance-public-dns-name`.
+- Connect to your EC2 instance `ssh -i "eng103a.pem" ubuntu@ec2-3-250-104-55.eu-west-1.compute.amazonaws.com`.

 ### Deploy

 - Use this command to sync local folders to ec2 instance `scp -i "~/.ssh/eng103a.pem" -r app ubuntu@ec2-34-240-156-151.eu-west-1.compute.amazonaws.com:~`.
 - To make sure you can access your app on the required port you need to allow that specific port.
 In our case, this port is port 3000.
-- Everything else is just like a virtual machine
+- You can install apps and packages just like in a regular VM.

+### Create DB EC2 Instance

+- Create another EC2 instance for `mongodb`.
+- Setup/install mongodb required version.
+- Changed `mongo.conf` to allow app access.
+- Allowed all ports in Security tab.
+In production only the app ip HAS to be allowed.
+- Allowed port 27017 and public ip of the app
+- Created env var in `~/.bashrc` `export DB_HOST=mongodb://18.203.237.207:27017/posts`
+- Seeded the db with `node ~/app/seeds/seed.js`
+- Started the app with `npm run start`